 California debt settlement programs take time to produce desirable results.
-Consider that creditors are settled and paid one by one while the other debts remain unpaid for up to three years or longer.
-Clients must be committed to the program and its entire length and understand all of the potential downsides that can occur, knowing how each downside would be dealt with.
+Creditors are settled and paid one by one while the other debts remain unpaid for up to three years or longer.
+Therefore, clients must be committed to the program and its entire length and understand all of the potential downsides that can occur.
+Clients also should understand the solution to each downside.

 The California Wicks.
 Debt settlement practices bill:

 - Prohibits a debt settlement provider from engaging in fraudulent, deceptive, or misleading acts or practices.

 - Requires California debt settlement companies to provide a consumer with full disclosure of all downsides.